Police investigate armed robbery at Route 15 rest area in Orange

 ORANGE, Conn.
-(WTNH)– Police are searching for the two people who robbed a rest area in Orange at gunpoint early Tuesday morning.
+(WTNH)– Police are searching for the two men who robbed a rest area in Orange at gunpoint early Tuesday morning.

-Connecticut State Police say that at around 4:15 a.m., two suspects wearing black hoodies over their heads and white gloves robbed the Route 15 southbound rest area.
+Connecticut State Police say that at around 4:15 a.m., two black males, wearing black hoodies, with the hoods pulled over their heads, and white gloves robbed the Route 15 southbound rest area.

-It was reported that handguns were displayed during the robbery.
+Both suspects were armed and displayed weapons during the robbery.

-Witnesses stated that the two suspects then left in a red Honda coupe type vehicle.
+Witnesses stated that the two suspects then left in a red Honda coupe-type vehicle.

 There is no word on what was stolen in the robbery or if anyone was injured.